-37 Birka Wicke, Richard Sikkema, Veronika Dornburg, André Faaij, Exploring land use changes and the role of palm oil production in Indonesia and Malaysia, Land Use Policy, Volume 28, Issue 1, January 2011, Pages 193-206, ISSN 0264-8377, 10.1016/j.landusepol.2010.06.001. (http://www.sciencedirect.com/science/article/pii/S0264837710000633)
+31 Birka Wicke, Richard Sikkema, Veronika Dornburg, André Faaij, Exploring land use changes and the role of palm oil production in Indonesia and Malaysia, Land Use Policy, Volume 28, Issue 1, January 2011, Pages 193-206, ISSN 0264-8377, logged-over, "secondary", forests and on former rubber and coconut plantations,33while in Indonesia natural rainforest (37%) and peatland (22%) have been converted for palm oil production.34 Natural forest conversion is not stopping.

-38 L.P.
-Koh, D.S.
-Wilcove.
-Is oil palm agriculture really destroying tropical biodiversity?
-Conservation Letters, 1 (2008), pp. 60-64.
-Fahmuddin Agus1, Petrus Gunarso2, Bambang Heru Sahardjo3, K.T.
-Joseph4, Abdul Rashid5, Khali Hamzah5, Nancy Harris6, Meine van Noordwijk7 Historical CO2 Emissions from Land Use and Land Use Change from the Oil Palm Industry in Indonesia, Malaysia and Papua New Guinea.
-RSPO, RT9, Kota KInabalu, Nov 2011 http://rt9.rspo.org/ckfinder/userfiles/files/P6 3 Dr Fahmuddin Agus(2).pdf logged-over, "secondary", forests and on former rubber and coconut plantations, 39while in Indonesia natural rainforest (37%) and peatland (22%) have been converted for palm oil production.
-40 Natural forest conversion is not stopping.
 Indonesia has a 7% growth rate of palm oil with as much as 500,000 hectares of new palm oil planted per annum between 2005 and 2010.
 In Indonesia, almost 40% of the labor force is employed by the agricultural sector, and up to 3.7 million workers are estimated to work in the palm oil sector alone.
-41 Globally, the palm oil industry employs an average of five workers per hectare.
-42
+35 Globally, the palm oil industry employs an average of five workers per hectare.36

 Palm oil production is important to economic development in producer countries due to its high yield and profitability compared to other oilseed crops; therefore, the challenge is not to eliminate production of palm oil but to make its production sustainable in a way that is compatible with national and local development, from smallholder plot to plate, and land use targets from smallholder farmer to large multinational and consumer.
 Palm oil has the benefit of being one of the few vegetable oils to have a crop-specific sustainable certification standard, the Roundtable on Sustainable Palm Oil (RSPO) created in 2004 to develop sustainable production practices with the active participation of key producers, civil society, the financial sector, as well as consumer goods companies and retailers.
-The total volume of sustainable palm oil certified by the RSPO is currently 12 million metric tonnes (18% of global production, produced on 3.18 million hectares) of which half was sold as Certified Sustainable Palm Oil (CSPO) primarily to the European market.43
+The total volume of sustainable palm oil certified by the RSPO is currently 12 million metric tonnes (18% of global production, produced on 3.18 million hectares) of which half was sold as Certified Sustainable Palm Oil (CSPO) primarily to the European market.37

 Solutions are needed to halt the expansion of oil palm plantations into forest landscapes, while meeting the demand for palm oil for food and biofuel.
 The conversion of forests and peat lands occurs as a result of inadequate regulatory systems, compounded by poor governance, as well as a mindset within industry and government that does not value the biodiversity and carbon sequestration benefits of these lands.
 Solutions include improving land use zoning based on above and below ground carbon stocks to prevent expansion onto peat land and forests, which should be combined with mapping protocols to identify low carbon, degraded lands that can be rehabilitated as productive land.
 These maps can then be incorporated into regulatory frameworks and lending priorities by financial institutions that conserve biodiversity and high carbon stock landscapes.
-Conservation of high biodiversity and high carbon stock areas can be fostered by performance-based climate change mitigation funds (available in Indonesia, Brazil, and parts of West Africa), and backed by robust measurement, reporting, and verification systems.
+Conservation of high biodiversity and high carbon stock areas can be fostered by performance-based climate change mitigation funds (available in Indonesia, Latin America, and parts of West Africa), and backed by robust measurement, reporting, and verification systems.